mheadd/voiceingov.org/_posts/2008-01-01-whats-mime-is-not-yours.md

 </pre>

 This class uses a specific pattern (passed in to its one an only method as a string) and looks for it in the accept header.
-We return a boolean value depending on whether the string is found in the header value (note â€“ many browsers, including VoiceXML browsers, will use a comma delimited string of different MIME types in the accept header)
+We return a boolean value depending on whether the string is found in the header value (note "“ many browsers, including VoiceXML browsers, will use a comma delimited string of different MIME types in the accept header)

 ### Using the HTTP Header Inspection Classes